Model Theory of Generic Vector Space Endomorphisms II: Preliminary Results

-In \cite{chini2025modeltheorygenericvector} we have also shown that every $T^C_\theta$ is inductive (see Lemma 2.19 there).
+In \cite{Chi25}, we also showed that every $T^C_\theta$ is inductive (see Lemma 3.2 there).
 Hence, the model companion of each $T^C_\theta$ exists if and only if the class of existentially closed models of $T^C_\theta$ is elementary.
 In this case, the model companion is exactly the axiomatization.